 When we create a reinforcement program, we want learners to engage with the material.
-Avoid reactions like a head-nodding and eye-glazing from learners.
-Interrupt the "flow" to help learners retain the information learned in training.

 Encourage Social Friction

 Another friction to the learning by encouraging interactions.
 Each learner is going to bring their own perspectives to a discussion.
 This will lead to a greater overall understanding of the training material.

 Interested in learning more about creating social friction and the perfect reinforcement flow?
 Download Part 1 of the Mindmarker Total Concept ebook: The 7 Principles of Reinforcement.